zenhack/haskell-capnp/README.md

 We have partial support for reading and building untyped messages (i.e. working at the level of structs/lists/pointers, with no schema).
-Actually codegen is being planned.
-Lot's of stuff still doesn't work; We don't handle far pointers *at all*, and there are some other edge cases in the readers.
+Actual codegen is being planned.
+Lots of stuff still doesn't work; We don't handle far pointers *at all*, and there are some other edge cases in the readers.
 The builders are even more immature.